yunlong10/Ads-1k/README.md

 ### Acknowledgement

-We thank Tencent Inc. and SUSTech for support to the project.
+We thank Tencent Inc. and Southern University of Science and Technology (SUSTech) for support to the project.

 ### License